mozilla/firefox-test-engineering/guide/test_automation_process.rst

   ``master`` branch.
 - Make sure the current branch is the development branch, and create a new branch off of it for your feature.
+- Start `running test automation`_ to get familiar with the project.
 - Once your work is committed and ready for review, `push the branch`_ to your fork on GitHub and `submit a pull request`_.
 - If the project uses Bugzilla for issue tracking, `create an attachment